HiroIshida/detic_ros/README.md

   - Input image
 - `~debug_image` (`sensor_msgs/Image`)
   - debug image
-- `~segmentation_image` (`sensor_msgs/Image` with `8UC1` encoding)
-  - Segmentation image.
-Suppose detected class number is 14, image is filled with 0~14 uint8 values.
-Note that 0 means background label.
 - `~debug_segmentation_image` (`sensor_msgs/Image` with `8UC1` encoding)
   - Say detected class number is 14, `~segmentation_image` in grayscale image is almost completely dark and not good for debugging.
 Therefore this topic scale the value to [0 ~ 255] so that grayscale image is human-friendly.
 - `~segmentation_info` (`detic_ros/SegmentationInfo`)
-  - class name list and confidence score list corresponding to `~segmentation_image`.
-Note that `score` of `background` class is always 1.0
+  - class name list, confidence score list and segmentation image with `8UC1` encoding.
+The image is filled by 0 and positive integers indicating segmented object number.
+These indexes correspond to those of class name list and confidence score list.
+Note that index 0 is always reserved for 'background' instance and the confidence of the that instance is always 1.0.

 As for rosparam, see [node_cofig.py](./node_script/node_config.py).